Nevysha/Cozy-Nest/README.md

 # Contribution

 As you may have notice, most of the JS source here are minified.
 I'm using Vite to bundle the extension.
-The source code is available [HERE](https://github.com/Nevysha/cozy-nest-client)
+The source code is available in the cozy-nest-client folder.
+[README](https://github.com/Nevysha/Cozy-Nest/blob/main/cozy-nest-client/README.md).

 My roadmap is available here : [Notion Roadmap](https://exclusive-drink-8c5.notion.site/Nevysha-Cozy-Nest-f95f333908f0406f990ed603b424780c).
 Please note that this is the draft I use to keep track of suggestions, issue, or idea that I get.
 I'm not sure I'll implement everything.